ptitSeb/prototype/README.md

 ![prototype build status](https://api.travis-ci.org/ptitSeb/prototype.png "prototype build status")

 This is ProtoType, an RType remake from Dark Castle Software.
-This version compile on OpenPandora, Linux and ODROID, has the FMOD dependancy removed (using SDL_mixer instead), and has a few fixes in the code.
+This version compile on OpenPandora, Linux, ODROID and AmigaOS4, has the FMOD dependancy removed (using SDL_mixer instead, but can be re-activated), and has a few fixes in the code.
 This game now use stb_image for Image Loading.

 ![sreenshot on Pandora](screenshot.png "screenshot on Pandora")